stefaniejz/module-2-code-challenge-round-1-seattle-web-062419-rails-first-round-code-challenge-1564158485/README.md

   * Create a superpower for the superhero.
 7. Make sure no two superheroes have the same super name.
 8. Make sure there are no repeat superpowers.
 9. Add a filter to the index view of the superheroes.
-This will allow the user to select from a dropdown an existing superpower and display all the superheroes with that superpower on the same view page.
+This will allow the visitor to search for an existing superpower and display all the superheroes with that superpower on the same view page.

 ### Hints / Tips
 + Keep in mind that a Child model cannot be persisted without being associated with its Parent model.